tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### Instructor Notes

 * There is plenty of jargon in NLP.
-While we try to explain things in plain English as often as possible, some terms, like **token** or **corpus** are inescapable.
+While we try to explain things in plain English as often as possible, some terms, like **tokenization** or **corpus** are inescapable.
 One way to keep the new terms straight is by writing them down on a slide or whiteboard, so that students can refer to them as needed.

 * Each step in this lesson ties into the next, and it is critical that students comprehend each section so they can implement the NLP workflow.
 Check in with students frequently to see if they have questions.